PavanRangani/docs/docs/prd/estate-plan/directives.md

 #### UX Rule

 - Show proper message while no records available.
-- Column Name : `Date` & `Notes`
+- Column Name : `Date` & `Notes`.
-- Sorting: Descending order of Date.
+  -  `Date` shows date of amendment.
+First date of history always show `Last review date`.
+  - `Notes` shows note of amendment. first notes of history always show `-`.
+- Records will be shown in ascending order of date.
+Oldest record will be shown at top
 - Notes column maximum width should be 1000px.
 - When Notes is too long it will be shown in multiple line (Never show ellipses)
 - On hover of row shows vertmore actions at right side.